samsuh/2025-learnings/README.md

 11/26 - watched charts all day and shopped for audio equipment

-11/27 - bought a novation launchpad pro mk3 last minute. havent set it up yet. traded, but in loss until it comes back. confident itll come back.
+11/27 - bought a novation launchpad pro mk3 last minute. havent set it up yet. traded, but in loss until it comes back. confident itll come back. things i need to do:
+- clean and set up the launchpad.
+- setup the audio interface
+- install ableton
+- look into black friday plugins. do i need plugins? what exactly do they do?